Getting Started 1-2-3

 Waist Coat Also known as the Spencer or Eton.
 Resembles a full dress without the tails.

-Slim, modern or classic fit, we have the look and fit for every preference.
+Modern, Slim or Ultra fit, we have the look and fit for every preference.
 Rented or purchased.
 Tuxedo or suit.
 It’s all about your style.
 The Tux Shop on Woodward offers over 50 styles of tuxedos and suits.
 Each style fits differently giving our customers more to choose from.

 Below are questions we get fairly regularly.
 Have a question for us that’s not covered?
 Contact us to learn more!